Ik0ri4n/google-ctf-22-write-ups/js-safe-4dot0/writeup.md

 Since the calls `console.log()` are evaluated when opening the debugger the call in line 441 causes the page freeze.
 You can comment it out to avoid the freeze but should then remove two characters somewhere to preserve the core functionality of the page.

-## Footnotes

-1. I reformatted the code, shortened irrelevant strings and removed random comments.
+[^1]: I reformatted the code, shortened irrelevant strings and removed random comments.